 14.6.
-In the event of damages caused by negligent breach of material contractual obligations, the Contractor shall only be liable for foreseeable damages typical for the contract.
+In the event of damage caused by negligent breach of material contractual obligations, the Contractor shall only be liable for foreseeable damage typical of the contract.
 The amount of damages shall be limited to the total amount of the agreed net remuneration of the respective individual order.
 The contractor shall be permitted to prove that no damage or a reduction in value has occurred at all or that it is significantly lower than the net remuneration.
 Compensation for indirect damage and unforeseeable consequential damage is excluded.

 14.7.
 If a claim is made against the Client due to alleged breaches of duty by the Contractor and the Client wishes to take recourse against the Contractor, the Contractor must be informed as soon as possible.
-The contractor shall be entitled to conduct or supervise the legal dispute.
-This right of the Contractor shall not affect the Client's rights of defence.
+The contractor is entitled to conduct or supervise the legal dispute.
+The costs arising from this are to be reimbursed by the client.
+The right of the Contractor shall not affect the Client's rights of defence.